 The immersion into another space and time begins on Highway 60 from Socorro, New Mexico.
 This razor straight two-lane highway, the only paved access to the Very Large Array, feels like a ride into the Twilight Zone.
 As you approach the site, an overpowering sense of isolation begins to creep over you.
 The horizon flattens out and becomes more barren.
 There are none of the businesses, restaurants, or curio shops that normally surround a tourist destination.
 Cell phone service begins to fade and finally dies as you approach the VLA.
 You feel like you’re leaving civilization behind, and in some ways, that is true.

-There is a sense of flatness and overwhelming scale to the vast natural plateau that hosts the Very Large Array, and an ever-present sense of isolation and quiet that tugs at your senses.
+There is a sense of otherworldly flatness and overwhelming scale to the vast natural plateau that hosts the Very Large Array, and an ever-present sense of isolation and quiet that tugs at your senses.
 The slightest mechanical creak from the imposing antennas immediately grabs your attention.
 The small signs warning visitors to stay on marked trails to avoid encountering rattlesnakes heightens your sense of alertness.
 Any movement startles you.
-It’s all just a bit intimidating.
+It’s all just a bit intimidating and surreal.
 But that adds immensely to the fun of being here.
 The immense technology and barren terrain surrounding you beckon every memory and emotion of your favorite sci-fi movies.
 Is this cool, or what?